-You can see all the Trust has achieved over the past thirty plus years in the timeline above.
-This year we are opening our new Science Oxford Centre and the adjoining Wood Centre for Innovation (named after our patrons) at Stansfeld Park, Oxford.
-This ambitious and exciting new development will enable us to engage more young people in science, inspire more teachers; and add capacity to Oxford’s dynamic innovation ecosystem.
+You can see all the Trust has achieved over the past thirty five plus years in the timeline above.
+In 2019 we opened the Science Oxford Centre and the adjoining Wood Centre for Innovation (named after our patrons) in Headington, Oxford.
+This ambitious and exciting new development enables us to engage more young people in science, inspire more teachers; and add capacity to Oxford’s dynamic innovation ecosystem.
 What a legacy!

 You can download the Woods’ 90th celebration brochure here.
 And you can watch this short film to see the impact Martin and Audrey have had through the organisations they have founded and funded.
 Sir Martin’s inspirational legacy will live on through The Oxford Trust.